How to Align Data in Excel (Explained in Detail)

 Justify for increased row height

 Note: Justify is different from Wrap Text because the Justify command focuses on adjusting the spacing of words or lines to achieve alignment along the cell border within a cell.
-However, the Wrap Text command primarily deals with accommodating multiline text by expanding the row height.
+However, the Wrap Text command deals with accommodating multiline text by expanding the row height.

 2.3.
 Distributed